siobhanlgorman/knits-and-pieces/TESTING.md

 6. Click on basket icon

 **Expected Result**:
-- Basket icon is visible in navbar
+- Basket icon is visible in navbar - set to 0 when basket is empty
 - Total amount updates as basket changes
 - When clicked basket icon opens Shopping Basket page